terrytangyuan/terrytangyuan.github.com/_posts/2016-07-08-understand-and-build-tensorflow-estimator.markdown

 `Estimator` implemented in the module is the perfect example of how to implement those functions that are left to be overriden by sub-classes of `BaseEstimator`.

 For example, `_get_train_ops()` in `Estimator` takes `features` and `targets` as inputs, and then returns a tuple of train `Operation` and loss `Tensor`, using the customized model function.
 If you want to implement your own estimator, this also gives you freedom to decide whether `targets` can be ignored if the estimator can be trained in unsupervised fashion.

-Similarly, `_get_eval_ops()` lets a sub-class to use customized metrics to evaluate a training step.
+Similarly, `_get_eval_ops()` lets a sub-class to use customized metrics to evaluate each training step.
+A list of available metrics can be found in a couple of high-level modules in TensorFlow.
+It should return a dictionary of `Tensor` object that represents the evaluation ops for the metrics specified.

-A list of available metrics can be found in a couple of high-level modules in TensorFlow. `_get_predict_ops()` is implemented to customize predictions, e.g. probability v.s. actual prediction output.
+`_get_predict_ops()` is implemented to customize predictions, e.g. probability v.s. actual prediction output.
+It returns a `Tensor` or a dictionary of `Tensor` object that represents prediction ops.
+You can then easily use super-class's `predict()` to achieve functionalities like `transform()` similar to the one in Scikit-learn for unsupervised problems.

 ## Examples of Estimators